 Masha Pershay is an associate video producer for KQED Arts.
 Masha got her start in media production in 2009, when she joined college station KUSF as a radio host.
 She holds a B.A. in Broadcasting and Electronic Communication Arts from San Francisco State University and a certificate in sound recording from City College of San Francisco.
 In her spare time, she's an avid record collector and a DJ in San Francisco's Italo disco DJ collective Galaxy Radio.

 Nastia Voynovskaya is a Russian-born journalist raised in the Bay Area and Tampa, Florida.
 She's the associate editor at KQED Arts & Culture.
 She's the recipient of the 2018 Society of Professional Journalists-Northern California award for arts & culture reporting.
 In 2021, a retrospective of the 2010s she edited and creative directed, Our Turbulent Decade, received the SPJ-NorCal award for web design.
 Nastia's work has been published in NPR Music, the San Francisco Chronicle, VICE, Paste Magazine, Bandcamp and SF MoMA Open Space.
 Previously, she served as music editor at East Bay Express and online editor at Hi-Fructose Magazine.
 She holds a B.A. in comparative literature from UC Berkeley.

-Rae Alexandra is Staff Writer for KQED Arts & Culture, and the creator/author of the Rebel Girls From Bay Area History and Lockdown Movie Musts series.
+Rae Alexandra is Staff Writer for KQED Arts & Culture, and the creator/author of the Rebel Girls From Bay Area History and Bizarre Bay Area series.
 Born and raised in Wales, she started her career as a music journalist for uproarious rock 'n' roll magazine, Kerrang!.
 In America, she got her start at alt-weeklies including SF Weekly and the Village Voice, and freelanced for a great many other publications.
 Her undying love for San Francisco has, more recently, turned her into a history nerd.

 Senior Associate Editor

 Sarah Hotchkiss is a San Francisco-based artist and arts writer.
 She co-runs the project space Premiere Jr., a 6-by-12-foot billboard in the Inner Sunset.
 In 2019, she received the Dorothea & Leo Rabkin Foundation grant for visual art journalism.
 She watches a lot of science fiction, which she reviews in a semi-regular publication called Sci-Fi Sundays.